CatX711/GreetLang/README.md

 ```
     int/integer: An integer.
     float: A floating point number.
-    bool: A boolean value (true or false).
+    bool/boolean: A boolean value (true or false).
-    char: A single character.
+    char/character: A single character.
     str/string: A sequence of characters.
 ```